Maisha2510/Karu_Android-app/README.md

 ![](https://cdn.discordapp.com/attachments/983042852315615266/1017775140882350110/karulogo_1.png)
-##### An app for selling and buying artworks
+##### An app for selling and buying artwork

  [Behance link for all the screenshots](https://www.behance.net/gallery/133793711/KARU-%28Android-app-to-Buy-Sell-artworks%29)

 ## Introduction
 Hi!
-I am Debopriya Deb Roy.
-Currently a CSE undergrad student studying in Ahsanullah University of Science and Technology.
-In our software development lab of 2nd year 2nd semester, we had to make a android application.
+I'm Maisha Musarrat Nabila.
+Currently, I am a CSE undergrad student studying at Ahsanullah University of Science and Technology.
+In our software development lab of the 2nd-year 2nd semester, we had to make an Android application.
 So, I made this app with my team member Maisha Musarrat Nabila.
-Karu is an android app which is basically a buying-selling platform using firestore database to handle it's data.
+Karu is an Android app that is basically a buying-selling platform using the Firestore database to handle its data.

 ## Features

-- Main feed where all sell items are displayed, can be searched and add to cart or favourites for later selection
+- Main feed where all sell items are displayed, can be searched and added to cart or favorites for later selection
-- User's can add sell posts with all necessary information
+- Users can add sell posts with all necessary information
-- As an additional feature, users can also host different events form the app
+- As an additional feature, users can also host different events from the app
-- Users can also buy tickes from the app
+- Users can also buy tickets from the app
-- As a side feature, this app alows the user to read art
+- As a side feature, this app allows the user to read art

- ## Android manifeset
+ ## Android manifest
  * Compile SDK 31
  * Min SDK 23